The Biology Department offers several awards each year based on certain criteria.

 deKruif Writing Award

 The Paul deKruif Writing Prizes in biology are meant to increase awareness of writing among biology students and encourage biology students who write well through annual recognition.
 The prizes were made possible by gifts from Dr. and Mrs. Louis Pepoy and other admirers of Paul deKruif.
+Students can apply with the deKruif Writing Prize Application.

 Patterson Memorial Prize in Biology